 E d S i a r k o w i c z

-The work of Ed Siarkowicz (Shar-ko-vitch) is on display in the offices of former President George W. Bush, former New York Mayor Rudy Giuliani, U.S. Congressman Michael Waltz, Florida Governor Ron DeSantis, and Florida Senator Travis Hutson, and in The Flagler Beach Historical Museum, and for sale at Ocean Art Gallery in Ormond Beach.
+The work of Ed Siarkowicz (Shar-ko-veetch) is on display in the offices of former President George W. Bush, former New York Mayor Rudy Giuliani, U.S. Congressman Michael Waltz, Florida Governor Ron DeSantis, and Florida Senator Travis Hutson.
+It's on permanent display in the Flagler Beach Historical Museum, and for sale at Ocean Art Gallery in Ormond Beach.